SAP-samples/teched2025-AD165/exercises/ex2/README.md

 > You can see the change immediately on the card preview. click on any line in the list to see the action is working and leads to a URL of the discovery center of SAP.

+9. Download the Card you've created.
+Click on the Download button on the top right and download Bundle as card.zip

 ## Exercise 2.2 Create an app on SAP Build Work Zone using your downloaded card